SummaryRead the full fact sheet

 - oily hair, possibly requiring frequent washing

 - increased perspiration and body odour (frequent showering and deodorant help)

 - a growth spurt (of around 11 cm a year in girls and up to 13 cm a year in boys).
-Teens continue to grow about 1–2 cm a year after this main growth spurt.
+Teens continue to grow about one to 2 cm a year after this main growth spurt.
 Some body parts (such as head and hands) may grow faster than limbs and torso.
 The body eventually evens out.

 Girls will experience: